 In Middle School Religion, Eighth Grade students cover a wide range of topics including the Holy Trinity, the components of the Mass, and strengthening their Faith through the sacrament of Confirmation.
 Seventh Grade students discuss Scripture, including the Gospels, and speak about the life of Jesus connected to the Trinity.
 In Sixth Grade, we focus on the Old Testament and how we serve God to the best of our ability.
 Middle School History will focus on areas such as World Geography, the American Revolution, the Constitution, along with the Expansion of the West and the time period of the Great Depression.
 Students take part in research projects, class conversations, presentations, and current event topics.
 In science class, the Eighth Grade students study watersheds and physical science - friction, heat, light, sound, electricity and magnetism.
 Eighth Grade math students may take either pre-algebra, or algebra 1 through Lancaster Catholic High School.

 Miss Caitlin Peters, Teacher

-My name is Caitlin Peters, and I am the new 8th Grade homeroom teacher.
-I am excited to be continuing at OMPH as the 6th - 8th Grade Religion/Social Studies teacher.
-I am happy and very excited to be a member of the OMPH School faculty!
+My name is Caitlin Peters, and I am the 8th Grade homeroom teacher.
+I am excited to be continuing at OMPH as the 6th- 8th Grade Religion/Social Studies teacher.
 I am a graduate of Neumann University.
 I also have a Master's in Leadership in Teaching with postgraduate work through the Diocese of Harrisburg.
-I come with twelve years of teaching experience, all within the Catholic School system, from both Maryland and Pennsylvania.
+I have thirteen years of teaching experience, all within the Catholic School system, from both Maryland and Pennsylvania.
 I am a parishioner of St. Leo the Great.
 I enjoy spending time with family, especially my five nieces, and friends.